Volchinskiy/TATTOO-VEB-SITE-PET-PROJECT/README.md

 This is a landing-page for a tattoo ARTIST that presents his work and tells what services he provides and how to contact.

-It is written using react
+It is written using React.

 To run the project you need:
 1) Clone a branch called "currentProjectHome".